-2) MPI Benchmarks: We implemented experiments with OpenMPI Java binding to compare Twister:Net performance with direct OpenMPI performance.
+2) MPI Benchmarks: We implemented experiments with OpenMPI Java binding to compare Twister: Net performance with direct OpenMPI performance.
 The experiments were conducted in order to observe whether there are any drastic performance drops compared to OpenMPI operations in a oneto-one mapping setting.
 We used two tests with one using Reduce operation and another with Gather operation.
 In one test we use a fixed size integer message while for other we simulate and dynamic object with different sizes.
-The results show that Twister:Net Reduce operation is slightly slower than that of MPI for fixed size messages.
+The results show that Twister: Net Reduce operation is slightly slower than that of MPI for fixed size messages.
+This is shown in Fig. 9 with BSP-INT and DFW-INT.
+For variable length messages as in BSP-OBJ and DFW-OBJ where Java objects are used, MPI was slower than DFW because BSP requires an allReduce call before the actual Reduce call to get the maximum length of the message among the participating nodes.
+Also, we need to send the length of the serialized object in each message and the max length can be larger than the actual length required by a particular source.
 The gather operation of Twister:Net is slower than MPI due to its relaxed buffer management compared to MPI.
-As a first implementation we believe these are acceptable results as big data systems perform much slower.
+As a first implementation, we believe these are acceptable results as big data systems perform much slower.
+It is worth noting that these tests are not to show Twister:Net is better than MPI as we use it underneath.
+These tests are to show that we need different semantics for big data systems and our overheads are not significant.